Get My San Diego Zoo & Other Discounts

 When choosing San Diego family hotels, you will have to find the right balance between the four.
 The answer often isn’t clear-cut.

-If you want to stay right on the beach — and maybe learn to surf — without putting too much of a dent in your budget, then La Jolla Shores is a wonderful choice (though it can get pricey during peak season).
+If you want to stay right on the beach, and maybe learn to surf, without putting too much of a dent in your budget, then La Jolla Shores is a wonderful choice (though it can get pricey during peak season).

+If you want a full-service resort on the beach, Hotel del CoronadoBeach Village at The Del, and Shore House at The Del are hands down the best options.
 Families who prioritize luxury accommodations should check out Fairmont Grand Del Mar, one of the best hotels in San Diego and a top choice for family-friendly activities.
 Mission Bay resort hotels tend to provide the most value.
-Those seeking lower rates at larger resorts should look here.
+Those in search of lower rates at larger resorts should look here.

 Where should I stay with a baby in San Diego?